Instructor: Laura Waudby

 - Perch for pivoting (round bowl, phone book, brick...)

-- Large cone or other object for dog to circle around
+- Large cone or another object for the dog to circle around

-- Foot target for position changes (PVC box, larger platform, front foot target...)
+- Foot target for position changes (PVC box, front foot target, rear foot target...)

 - Altoid tins, flat metal electrical plates, canning lids, or any other type of a flat surface for dogs to learn a nose target indication for scent work.